Buzzy Kerbox

-Burton "Buzzy" Kerbox is an American surfer, photographer and model.
-He is best known for co-developing tow-in surfing with Laird Hamilton, Dave Kalama and a handful of other surfers in the mid-1990s.
+Burton "Buzzy" Kerbox (born 1956) is an American surfer, photographer and model.
+He is best known for co-developing tow-in surfing with Laird Hamilton, Dave Kalama, and a handful of other surfers in the mid-1990s.

 Early life

 Kerbox was born in 1956 in Indianapolis, Indiana.
 His family moved to Kailua, in eastern Oahu, in 1965.

 Surfing renown

 Shortly after having moved to Hawaii, in 1966, Kerbox began surfing.
 He was ranked in the top ten in 1977, 1978 and 1980.
 He won the 1978 World Cup at Sunset Beach and the 1980 Surfabout in Sydney.
-His development of tow-in surfing, along with fellow surfers Dave Kalama, Laird Hamilton and others, paved the way for surfers worldwide to catch waves which were previously thought to be out of reach, either because they were far from natural breaks like beaches and coasts or because they were too big.
+His development of tow-in surfing, along with fellow surfers such as Dave Kalama and Laird Hamilton, paved the way for surfers worldwide to catch waves which were previously thought to be out of reach, either because they were far from natural breaks like beaches and coasts or because they were too big.
 The first few tow-in sessions were done using Kerbox's 15-foot Zodiac motorboat.
 In more recent years, Kerbox has been an advocate for standup paddle boarding, also known as SUP.